Education in the United Arab Emirates

-Provision of education in the UAE began shortly after the establishment of the federation with the inception of the first university in Al Ain, Abu Dhabi, the United Arab Emirates University.
-Since then, the country has progressed with efforts of ensuring high literacy rates, modern programs and women's share in education.
-It works on improving its youths education which is why the agenda 2021 has been set.
-The UAE currently devotes approximately 25 percent of total federal government spending to education.
-As of 2019, the overall literacy rate is 96%.
+Provision of education in the UAE began shortly after the establishment of the federation with the inception of the first university, the United Arab Emirates University, located in Al Ain, Abu Dhabi.
+Since then, the country has progressed with efforts to ensure high literacy rates, modern programs and women's share in education.
+It works on improving its youth's education which is why the agenda 2021 has been set.
+The UAE currently devotes approximately 16 percent of total federal government spending to education.
+In 2019, the overall literacy rate was 96%, and in the year 2022, the literacy rate increased to 98.29.

 Basic education

-In 2006, the United Nations Programme on Governance in the Arab Region rated the UAE a .79 on its Education Index.
-The Programme defines the Index as, "one of the three indices on which the human development index is built."
+In 2006, the United Nations Program on Governance in the Arab Region rated the UAE a .79 on its Education Index.
+The Program defines the Index as, "one of the three indices on which the human development index is built."
 It is based on the adult literacy rate and the combined gross enrollment ratio for primary, secondary and tertiary schools.
 Regionally, the countries scoring higher included the Occupied Palestinian Territories at .89; Libya, Lebanon and Kuwait at .87; Jordan and Bahrain at .86; and Saudi Arabia at .80.
 All of the countries ranked in the index reported a significantly higher number of phones per population than internet users, with the UAE claiming one hundred twenty eight versus twenty-nine.
 Internationally, the country with the highest rating was Australia with a .89 while Burkina Faso stood lowest at .27.

 Despite not being among the highest rated on the Education Index, the UAE has made regionally significant achievements in ensuring women's access to education.
 UNDP's Millennium Development Goal No. 3, to "Promote Gender Equality and Empower Women" has reached its targeted levels of female participation in primary education and continues to increase.
-(See Women in the United Arab Emirates) In 1971 the rate of literacy for adult was 54% and 31% for woman.
+(See Women in the United Arab Emirates) In 1971 the rate of literacy for adult was 54% and 31% for women.

 Development program

-The Ministry of Education has adopted "Education 2021", a series of three-years plan designed to introduce advanced education techniques, improve innovative skills, and focus more on the self-learning abilities of students.
-As part of this program, an enhanced curriculum for mathematics and integrated science was introduced at first-grade level for the 2003–4 academic year in all government schools.
+The Ministry of Education has adopted "Education 2021", a series of three-year plans designed to introduce advanced education techniques, improve innovative skills, and focus more on the self-learning abilities of students.
+As part of this program, an enhanced curriculum for mathematics and integrated science was introduced at the first-grade level for the 2003–4 academic year in all government schools.

 The UAE education system is divided into four tiers: